thijsbrentjens/jstjs/README.md

 * PHP, Memcached
 * Geoserver with https://github.com/thijsbrentjens/geoserver/tree/master/src/community/tjs
 * if you don't link directly to the GDAS file you also need SDMX to GDAS service https://github.com/joostvenema/to-gdas
+* Find/Replace 'localhost' in the files according to your server